2017-2018 Catalog [ARCHIVED CATALOG]

 Internship, Practicum, and/or Dissertation Information

-Students receive four years of practicum and internship experiences.
-Placements are available in more than 75 agencies.
-Most of these sites are within a 25-mile radius of the campus, but some of these are as far as 80 miles away for the benefit of those students who live in Orange County.
-The selection of practicum sites for each student is guided by:
+Students select their practicum placements from more than 80 agencies.
+Most of these facilities are within a 25-mile radius of the campus, but some are as far as 80 miles away for the benefit of advanced students who live in Orange County.
+These agencies have over 350 professional training positions.
+The Professional Training Office coordinates these experiences and provides continuous oversight to insure that students receive high quality clinical training experiences.

-Practicum students meet with their site supervisor a minimum of 10% of their time at the site.
+Students meet with their site supervisor each week a minimum of 10% of their time at the site.
 One of the hours must be individual supervision and the rest can be individual or group.
-Students must have live supervision at least once each semester.
 Students keep a tally form which is signed each week by the supervisor.

 Total Elective Credit Units: 12